Business Traveler Guide

 Airlines

-For business travel, you’re probably going to want to focus on either one of the big three airlines (American, Delta, and United) or one of the smaller carriers that still have a significant network (Southwest, Jetblue, and Alaska).
+For business travel, you’re probably going to want to focus on either one of the big three airlines (American, Delta, and United) or one of the smaller carriers that still have a significant network (Southwest, JetBlue, and Alaska).
 Whichever airline is right for you, this is going to depend a lot on where you live and where you most frequently travel, since every airline has different strengths and weaknesses in their route network.

 Most US airlines have a strong presence in New York and Los Angeles.
 Beyond those cities, here’s a broad overview of what the US landscape looks like: